gman999/doc/openbsd/soekris-4801-openbsd.md

 ###Final Configuration###

+OpenBSD [removed sudo](http://www.openbsd.org/faq/faq10.html#doas) from its base, and replaced it with doas(1).
+Configuration is simple.
 Setup the non-privileged user with doas(1) permissions in /etc/doas.conf(5):

 	permit nopass keepenv {user name} as root